Boundary behavior of solutions to fractional $p$-Laplacian equation: Introduction

 \end{thm} This generalizes previous results in \cite{AA,BP,FL}.
-Moreover, we bring a shorter proof for the case of $C ^{1,1}$ boundary condition, see Remark \ref{rem:shortproof}.
-We remark that the range $1<q \leq p$ is only used for the simplicity of the first eigenvalue and uniqueness of positive solutions to the $(s,p)$-eigenvalue problem, see Proposition \ref{prop:comparison} and Proposition \ref{prop:signchanginh}, which play key roles in the proof of Theorem \ref{thm:isolation}.
-Notice that in the case $q=p$, in \cite{BP}, the isolation of the first $(s,p)$-eigenvalue is proved without the assumption of Wiener regularity on the boundary of $\Omega.$
+Moreover, we bring a shorter proof for the case of $C ^{1,1}$ boundary condition \note{and $p \geq 2$}, see Remark \ref{rem:shortproof}. \note{We remark that the range $1<q \leq p$ is used in two major parts, which play key roles in the proof of Theorem \ref{thm:isolation}.
+First, we derive that the minimizes of $\Lambda_{p,q}$ are unique, up to a multiplication by a constant, and strictly positive or negative on $\Omega$, see Proposition \ref{prop:comparison}.
+Second, we imply that the only $(s,p)$-eigenvalue $\lambda>0$ with non-negative $(s,p)$-eigenfunction $u$, i.e., a non-negative function $u \in V^{s,p}_0(\Omega|\R^n)$ which satisfies $(-\Delta_p)^s u = \lambda |u|^{q-2}u$ weakly in $\Omega$ and $\|u\|_{\L^q(\Omega)}=1$, is $\Lambda_{p,q}$, see Proposition \ref{prop:signchanginh}.} Notice that in the case \note{of} $q=p$ in \cite{BP}, the isolation of the first $(s,p)$-eigenvalue is proved without the assumption of Wiener regularity on the boundary of $\Omega.$

-This work's main difficulty is proving a similar version of \cite[Lem.
-6.1]{AA} for solutions to fractional $p-$Laplacian.
+\note{The main difficulty in this work is the proof of} a similar version of \cite[Lem.
+5.1]{AA} for solutions to fractional $p-$Laplacian.
 The nonlinearity of the equation causes the argument in \cite[Lem.
-6.1]{AA} to fall down.
-To resolve the issue, we apply the method of the proof for comparison principle for viscosity solutions.
+5.1]{AA} to fall down.
+To resolve the issue, we apply the method of the proof for \note{the} comparison principle for viscosity solutions.
 Then, the argument follows in the same direction as proof of \cite[Lem.
 3.1]{GS}.
-One of the interesting aspects of this work is the simplicity of the proof, although one works with the weakest notion of solutions, namely the viscosity solutions.
+One of the interesting aspects of this work is the simplicity of \note{proofs}, although one works with the weakest notion of solutions, namely the viscosity solutions.

 The summary of the whole work is as follows: First, we bring the definitions of spaces and notions of solutions in Section \ref{sec:Preliminaries}.
-Then, in Section \ref{sec:wiener}, we present the Wiener criterion for the $s$-fractional $p$-Laplacian with a non-zero right-hand side.
+Then, in Section \ref{sec:wiener}, we present the Wiener criterion for the $s$-fractional $p$-Laplacian with a nonzero right-hand side.
 Afterward, the first two results, namely a generalized Hopf's lemma and global boundary Harnack inequality are proved in Section \ref{sec:HopfandHarnack}.
 Finally, in Section \ref{sec:isolation}, we prove the isolation of the first $(s,p)$-eigenvalue.